betterscientificsoftware/bssw.io/Articles/Blog/BSSwHighlights2019.md

 - [Talking about Software Development at SIAM CSE19](https://bssw.io/blog_posts/talking-about-software-development-at-siam-cse19), David Bernholdt

-### Building a Better Scientific Community by Your Contributions
+### Building a Better Scientific Software Community by Your Contributions

-We welcome your interest in joining the the BSSw community in raising awareness of the importance of good software practices to scientific productivity!
+We welcome your interest in joining the the BSSw community in raising awareness of the importance of good software practices to scientific productivity.
 The BSSw site provides a venue to share information and experiences on scientific software issues.
 If you have experience or expertise that can help other scientific software teams, we encourage you to [contribute to the BSSw site](https://bssw.io/pages/what-to-contribute-content-for-better-scientific-software).
 We welcome original articles, blog posts, curated links (brief articles that highlight other web-based content), and [event announcements](https://bssw.io/events).

-### Author Info
+### Author info
 Rinku Gupta is the Editor-in-Chief for the Better Scientific Software site.
-She are passionate about partnering with the computational science community to increase developer productivity and software sustainability.
+She is passionate about partnering with the computational science community to increase developer productivity and software sustainability.

 <!---
-Publish: no
+Publish: preview
-RSS Update: 2020-01-04
+RSS Update: 2020-01-03
 Categories: collaboration
 Topics: projects and organizations
 Tags: bssw-article